CHAPTER 1 (General Provisions)

-- - Japanese companies which has a representation or is registered in Denmark.
+- 2. Japanese companies represented or registered in Denmark.

-- - Companies with representation or which are registered in Japan or Denmark and/or actively involved in the trade between Japan and Denmark.
+- 3. Companies represented or registered in Japan or Denmark and/or actively involved in the trade between Japan and Denmark.

 The incumbent Danish Ambassador to Japan is an Honorary Member of DCCJ.

 At the Board of Directors' recommendation, the DCCJ members may at the Annual General Meeting elect selected individuals of past or present importance for the Chamber to become Honorary Members.
 Honorary Members shall be exempt from membership dues.